 Before finalizing your Illinois divorce, you need to address and resolve issues like dividing your marital assets, child custody, spousal support, and child support.
 Under Illinois law, property division is completed according to the theory of equitable distribution.
 This law states that each spouse is entitled to a fair and equitable share of both the marital assets and the liabilities.
 It can be a complicated process, especially when couples own multiple pieces of real estate, antiques, stocks, and other unique assets.

 Do not assume that your spouse will always be honest in disclosing assets, either.
 It is not that uncommon for one spouse to conveniently leave out some marital assets.
 Sometimes, it is an honest mistake, while other times it is outright fraud.
 Many spouses are angry during a divorce and will do whatever possible to keep you from your fair share of the marital assets.
 In these scenarios, it is even more critical that you retain experienced Hoffman Estates divorce lawyers to help you.

 If one spouse has requested alimony, the court may or may not award it.
 If possible, it is better to negotiate spousal support ahead of time rather than let a judge decide.
 Factors that go into a judge’s decision on spousal support include:

-If you and your spouse have children, custody and visitation must be decided on as well.
+If you and your spouse have children, custody and parenting time must be decided on as well.
 Next to property division, child custody and support are two of the most contentious matters to resolve.
 Under Illinois law, custody and visitation are now called division of parental responsibilities and parenting time.
 The judge will look at what is best for your children, not necessarily what you or your spouse prefer.
 If you can reach an agreement on your own, it can be better for everyone involved.

 If you need assistance with your Illinois divorce, let our experienced Hoffman Estates divorce lawyers assist you.
 Contact SAM LAW OFFICE LLC today to schedule an initial consultation.